-CommonWealth Partners properties set a high bar when it comes to sustainable building operations.
-Each year we recognize properties that have performed above their peers through incorporating an internal competition inspired by the Department of Energy's Battle of the Buildings Bootcamp.
-In September 2018, the properties hosted an Energy Awareness month followed by Water Awareness Month in October, and finally Waste Awareness Month in November.
-Property Managers posted rotating signs, sent memos and hosted events to encourage tenant participation.
-We are pleased to feature the winners below.
-For the 3rd year in a row, our San Diego property, Pacific Center 1, was celebrated as the most energy efficient building in the portfolio.
+CommonWealth Partners properties have set the bar high when it comes to sustainable building operations.
+Each year we recognize properties that have performed above their peers.
+We do this through incorporating an internal competition inspired by the Department of Energy's Battle of the Buildings Bootcamp.
+In September, the properties hosted an Energy Awareness month followed by Water Awareness Month in October, and finally Waste Awareness Month in November.
+Property Managers posted rotating signs, sent memos, and hosted events each month to encourage tenant participation.
+Through this , we are pleased to feature the 2018 winners below For the 3rd year in a row, Pacific Center 1 was celebrated as the most energy efficient building in the portfolio.